-I used to think that Filipinos are the friendliest people in the world, but as I meet more people from different parts of the world, it becomes clear that we have so much room for improvement.
+I used to think that Filipinos are the friendliest, but as I meet more people from different parts of the world, it becomes clear that we have so much room for improvement.
 We are hospitable and proud to foreigners, but we aren’t always in our best behavior with each other.